Henry Geldzahler and Christopher Scott (1969) — A watershed moment for David Hockney

 apartment on 7th Avenue armed with his trusted Polaroid camera

 and sketchpad.
-At the time Geldzahler was working on the landmark show New York Painting and Sculpture: 1940-1970, which would lead to him being described in New York magazine as ‘the most powerful and controversial art curator alive’.
+At the time Geldzahler was working on the landmark show, which would lead to him being described in New York magazine as ‘the most powerful and controversial art curator alive’.

 Hockney started snapping pictures and

 making drawings of the couple and their apartment.
 Geldzahler recalled that, after working tirelessly for four days, Hockney fell apart with the